 If you are just starting out you will not see the difference between a lighter bike and a heavier one, this is true if the difference is not too great, but 1 to 3 Kg is not possible by a beginner.

-If you what to know all the pros and cons of hardtails and full-suspension mountain bikes, you can read this article!
+If you what to know all the pros and cons of hardtails compared to full-suspension mountain bikes, you can read this article!

 Hardtail Vs. Full-Suspension: Which Better for Beginners?

-Practically you will be forced to learn the hard way what are the best lines to ride on trails and what is the proper speed on which you should ride.
+Practically you will be forced to learn the hard way what are the best lines to ride on trails and what is the proper speed at which you should ride.